codatio/codat-docs/docs/bank-feeds/create-account.md

 ## Read next

-* Enable your customer to map accounts to their accounting platform via a [mapping UI](/bank-feeds/mapping/overview).
+* Enable your customer to map accounts to their accounting software via a [mapping UI](/bank-feeds/mapping/overview).